sharn25/Anime-DL-Android-Verison/README.md

 * If you have any suggestion or new feature idea feel free to contact me.
 * I want make this app to reach as many as people as possible please help me with that as i don't know any other platform to share this app.
 * For any issue feel free to email me.(Email in setting of application)
-* Source 4 server is back new server.
+* Source 3 only support streaming for now.

 Download Link:- Please see the released section.<br>
 Alternative Download Links:- http://a.animedlweb.ga/